Let's talk stitches.

-This is the most important part of applique as this will ensure that you projects last the test of time.
-Just gluing/fusing your applique pieces to your background is great, however the glue will eventually disappear and your wonderful projects will fall apart.
+This is the most important part of applique as this will ensure your projects last the test of time.
+Just gluing/fusing your applique pieces to your background is great, however, the glue will eventually disappear and your wonderful projects will fall apart.

 We don't want that.

 The most common stitches used with fusible applique are the zig zag stitch, the blanket stitch, and a straight stitch.
 If you're just starting out, the best thing to do is to sit in front of your sewing machine and start making some stitch samples.

 Get yourself a scrap of material.
 A plain colour or something you will be able to easily see your stitches on.
 Using contrasting fabric and thread is a good idea.